Stephenson-Software/dca-study-hub/README.md

 | 5.
 Security                             | 15% |
 | 6.
 Storage & Volumes                    | 10% |

-See [`checklist.md`](./checklist.md) for detailed task coverage by domain.
+See [`checklist.md`](./checklist.md) for a full breakdown of topics and tasks by domain.

 ---

 ## ✅ Tips for Success

 - Practice in the CLI daily — real command fluency matters
-- Use the [Docker Docs](https://docs.docker.com/) during prep (and the exam — it's allowed!)
+- Use the [Docker Docs](https://docs.docker.com/) during prep (and the exam — it’s allowed!)
 - Focus on **Swarm**, not Kubernetes
 - Don’t just memorize — understand *why* each feature matters
-- Take timed practice tests to build stamina
+- Take timed practice tests to build stamina and spot weak areas

 ---

 ## ✍️ Contributions

-This repo is primarily for personal use, but PRs are welcome if you'd like to contribute improvements or additional resources.
+This project started as a personal study toolkit, but contributions are welcome!
+See [`CONTRIBUTING.md`](./CONTRIBUTING.md) and [`CLA.md`](./CLA.md) for details.

 ---

 ## 📝 License

-This project is open-sourced under the [MIT License](./LICENSE).
+This project is licensed under the [MIT License](./LICENSE).